DCU Access Scheme

 - If you were made redundant and/or received a lump sum in 2015 you need to submit a copy of an RP50 - view a sample here.

-Applications open in February for entry in September 2018
+Applications now open for entry in September 2018